Greetings, my friend!

 You can read hundreds of stories in which the high achievers fell and got up, got poor, and then got rich again.
 However, when you are in such situations, it feels like the world is falling apart.

 Practically, we have only two kinds of motivation: intrinsic motivation and extrinsic motivation.
-When we run out of our own energy, we try to get it from music, video, or literature in order give ourselves the strength to start over again.
+When we run out of our energy, we try to get it from music, video, or literature to give ourselves the strength to start over again.

 - I turn off the trading platform.
 If I feel I cannot resist the lure, I delete the app from the smartphone.